- Understanding the Accredited Investor Rule 501 of Regulation D - February 27, 2024

 As I speak with business owners considering the sale of their businesses in the near future, it’s obvious most are overwhelmingly unprepared to do so.

 The onset of the pandemic has presented an uncertain future for business owners, whether they are hoping to sell their businesses soon or are in the startup or growth stage.
-Very few businesses ended their calendar year 2020 with an increase in revenue.
+Very few businesses enjoyed an increase in revenue over the past few years.

 Unfortunately, shrinking revenue during the most recent year that precedes marketing the sale of a business is problematic.
 At best.